-There really is no bad time to visit Mexico, but certain times of the year may appeal to different people more than others, and some destinations may be better at certain times of the year.
-There are a few factors that you'll want to take into consideration when planning the timing of your trip to Mexico: you'll want to have an idea of the weather, any festivals and events taking place at the time of your visit, and whether it is high or low season.
+There really is no bad time to visit Mexico, but certain times of the year may appeal to different people more than others, and some destinations and activities may be better at certain times of the year.
+There are a few factors that you'll want to take into consideration when planning the timing of your trip to Mexico: you'll want to have an idea of the weather, any festivals and events taking place at the time of your visit, and whether it is the high or low season.

 Mexico's beach resorts tend to be most pleasant between October and May (June to September can be very hot and humid) - and you should keep in mind that hurricane season lasts from June to November.

 Read more about the weather in Mexico and see the annual high and low temperatures for different regions.

 If you'd like to experience one of the many fiestas that take place in Mexico, you should definitely time your trip to coincide with one.
 Some people dream of participating one of Mexico's unique cultural celebrations like Day of the Dead at the end of October and beginning of November in which cemeteries are filled with people honoring and remembering their deceased loved ones, or the Radish festival in Oaxaca on December 23rd when artisans carve and assemble radishes to form elaborate figures and scenes.